Display to header level

 While always desirable, obtaining the subordination of an existing mortgage may not be strictly necessary if the grant of conservation easement does not need to qualify as a charitable contribution for tax purposes.

-Utility companies and other prospective holders of easements request, and often receive, consents from Mortgage Holders that operate to protect the later recorded interest in the event of a foreclosure.
-If the Mortgage Holder is satisfied that the easement is a benefit to the property or, at least, does not diminish the marketability or value of the collateral below an acceptable level, the Mortgage Holder records a form document consenting to the creation of the interest and promising not to divest the interest upon a foreclosure.
+Utility companies and other prospective holders of easements request and often receive consents from mortgage holders that operate to protect the later recorded interest in the event of a foreclosure.
+If the mortgage holder is satisfied that the easement is a benefit to the property or, at least, does not diminish the marketability or value of the collateral below an acceptable level, the mortgage holder records a document consenting to the creation of the interest and promising not to divest the interest upon a foreclosure.

 To evaluate the risk of default, the prospective easement holder must inquire into the status of the existing mortgage: Are the landowners creditworthy?
 Have they been paying the mortgage regularly for a considerable period of time?
 What percentage of the loan has been paid or, by application of the proceeds of the easement purchase, will be paid down?
-What is the loan to value ratio after application of proceeds?
+What is the loan-to-value ratio after application of proceeds?
 Why is a refinance of the existing loan either unavailable or undesirable?
-Gathering this information allows the prospective easement holder to make a reasonably prudent business decision to move forward or not based upon its evaluation of its business risk.
+Gathering this information allows the prospective easement holder to assess the risk and make a reasonably prudent business decision about whether or not to move forward.

-If the CE Holder is the successful bidder, the CE Holder becomes the owner of the property free and clear of all interests, including the original conservation easement.
-The CE Holder is then in a position to resell the property under and subject to a conservation easement crafted to achieve the conservation objectives of the original easement.
-Alternatively, the CE Holder may request the sheriff to issue the deed under and subject to the conservation easement existing prior to the sale.
-If the sheriff is willing to do so, the CE Holder should assign its successful bid to a separate, but CE Holder controlled, entity to avoid extinguishment of the conservation easement by merger.
+If the easement holder is the successful bidder, the easement holder becomes the owner of the property free and clear of all interests identified as to be divested in the sale.
+The easement holder is then in a position to resell the property under and subject to a conservation easement crafted to achieve the conservation objectives of the original easement.

-The minimum bid by the CE Holder at the sale must be sufficient to pay the prior mortgage plus unpaid property taxes, transfer tax on the recording of the deed, and the sheriff’s costs of sale, which typically includes a percentage of the bid price as a commission.
-The short timeframes for notice of the sale and delivery of the bid price may be difficult to meet unless the holder has the ability to use its own resources, or draw on a line of credit, to fund the acquisition.
+The minimum bid by the easement holder at the sale must be sufficient to pay the prior mortgage plus unpaid property taxes, transfer tax on the recording of the deed, and the sheriff’s costs of sale, which typically include a percentage of the bid price as a commission.
+The short timeframes for notice of the sale and delivery of the bid price may be difficult to meet unless the holder has the ability to use its own resources or draw on a line of credit to fund the acquisition.
 The feasibility of quick action in case of a default is an important factor when evaluating the risk of accepting a conservation easement under and subject to an existing mortgage.

-Another risk is that other bidders may continue bidding over the CE Holder's minimum bid.
+Another risk is that other bidders may continue bidding over the easement holder’s minimum bid.
 If the conservation easement were a mortgage or other lien, the holder would continue to bid up to the amount secured by its lien because each dollar bid over the minimum is distributed by the sheriff after the sale to holders of other liens on the property in order of priority.
-But the conservation easement is not a mortgage lien; thus, it is not entitled to payment from proceeds of sale above the minimum bid but it is nevertheless subject to divestment from the sale if anyone other than the CE Holder is the successful bidder.
-A discussion of strategies to avoid, or mitigate against, undesirable outcomes of competitive bidding at the sheriff sale is beyond the scope of this guide; however, one protection that can be obtained prior to easement acceptance is an assignment to the CE Holder of any rights landowners may otherwise have to receive proceeds of a sale of the property due to a default on the prior mortgage.
+But the conservation easement is not a mortgage lien; thus, it is not entitled to payment from proceeds of sale above the minimum bid but it is nevertheless subject to divestment from the sale if anyone other than the easement holder is the successful bidder.
+A discussion of strategies to avoid or mitigate undesirable outcomes of competitive bidding at the sheriff sale is beyond the scope of this guide; however, one protection that can be obtained prior to easement acceptance is an assignment to the easement holder of any rights landowners may otherwise have to receive proceeds of a sale of the property due to a default on the prior mortgage.

-Practice 9H.
-“Title Investigation and Subordination” of Land Trust Standards and Practices provides as follows:
+Practice 9.F.2. of Land Trust Standards and Practices addresses mortgage subordination.
+It provides as follows:

-The information on foreclosure protection furnished above is consistent with Practice 9H.
-The information furnished above, when no foreclosure protection is available, may not strictly comply with Practice 9H but is offered as a potential path to be considered when a highly desirable conservation easement is thwarted by an intransigent Mortgage Holder.
+The information on foreclosure protection furnished above is consistent with Practice 9.F.2.
+The course of action above that addresses when foreclosure protection is not available may not strictly comply with the practice but is offered as a potential path to be considered when a highly desirable conservation easement is thwarted by an intransigent mortgage holder.